 I developed this recipe a few years ago for a holiday segment on Martha Stewart Radio.
 Back then I called it “Kosher Nog.”
 The idea was to create a dairy-free alternative to classic holiday eggnog that could be served with a kosher meat meal.
 Over time it’s become a popular recipe with my vegan friends, who appreciate that it contains no animal products yet tastes remarkably similar to eggnog.
 It’s also lighter and healthier than traditional eggnog with less cholesterol and more lean protein.
 It can be served with booze or without, and can be made low glycemic by using your favorite sugar-free sweetener.

-Before sharing this recipe, I want to take a moment to welcome the lovely and talented Louise Mellor to the Shiksa section of my site.
-Louise is a gifted food photographer, chef and blogger who previously contributed to The History Kitchen section of my site.
-Louise is now helping me with some of my photography on the Shiksa side of things.
+Before sharing this recipe, I want to take a moment to welcome the lovely and talented Louise Mellor to my site, who previously appeared as a contributor, but is now helping me with some of the photography side of things.
 You probably don’t know this, but photography is my least favorite part of blogging.
 It’s not something I’m naturally good at– it often takes me hours to get a great shot.
 Louise makes it look effortless; her food styling is just magical, she captures my recipes exactly the way I wish I could.
 As life gets busier and I’m juggling more projects, there is nobody I’d rather have helping me on the photography side of things than Louise.
 I mean, seriously, look at this picture.
 Could this Veggnog be any more gorgeous?

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!